kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 have received it from the server in response to a prior operation, typically a GET.
 This value MUST be treated as opaque by clients and passed unmodified back to the server.
-Clients should not assume that the resource version has meaning across namespaces, different kinds of resources, or different servers.
+Clients should not assume that the resource version has meaning across different kinds of resources or different servers.
+Clients should not assume that the resource version of an object has meaning with respect to other objects.
+The resource version of a list on the other hand, represents the common version of the objects in the list results; however, clients that process the objects in the list results one at a time should only consider the individual objects' resource versions and ignore the resource version of the list.
 Currently, the value of resourceVersion is set to match etcd's sequencer.
 You could think of it as a logical clock the API server can use to order requests.
 However, we expect the implementation of resourceVersion to change in the